 2. Extensive Documentation and Support: Spring offers comprehensive documentation and a wealth of online resources, including tutorials, guides, and community forums.
 This makes it easier for developers to learn and troubleshoot issues.

-3. Integration Capabilities: Spring seamlessly integrates with other Java frameworks and libraries, such as Hibernate for Object-Relational Mapping (ORM), Apache Kafka for messaging, and Thymeleaf for templating.
-This interoperability ensures that developers can leverage the best tools for their specific needs.
+3. Integration Capabilities: Spring integrates with other Java frameworks and libraries, such as Hibernate for Object-Relational Mapping (ORM), Apache Kafka for messaging, and Thymeleaf for templating.
+This interoperability ensures developers can leverage the best tools for their specific needs.

 4. Enterprise-Level Features: Spring provides enterprise-level features like transaction management, security, and data access, making it a go-to choice for developing complex business applications.
 These features are essential for building reliable and secure applications.